Top 8 things not to do when travelling abroad

 More and more countries are going digital.
 So its natural to assume that you can use your debit card, credit card, Apple pay and so on even in other countries, like you possibly do at home.

-That’s because digital payments are conveniently available for domestic users, but for foreign card holders, you can still possibly need to use a combination of cash and card.
+But these digital payments are still conveniently available in many countries largely for domestic users and therefore, foreigners can have to rely on a combination of cash and card.
 Take the following factors into account:

-Type of holiday and things you’ll do: If you are only going to be staying at upmarket hotels, resorts, going to fancy restaurants, foreign cards are likely to be accepted.
-If you are going to be doing budget stuff like staying in hostels, eating street-side food, doing local shopping, buying groceries from local shops, you are likely to need cash.
+Type of holiday and things you’ll do: If you’re only going to be at upmarket hotels, resorts, fancy restaurants, foreign cards are likely to be accepted.
+If you’re going to be doing budget stuff like staying in hostels, eating street-side food, doing local shopping, buying groceries from local shops, you’ll likely need some cash.

 Location inside a foreign country: Establishments in big cities in foreign countries are more likely to accept card.
 The more you go to small towns and villages, cash is more likely to be accepted.

-How you book tours and adventures: If you are booking your tours in a foreign country via online platforms, you will typically be able to use cards.
-You could even use cards at many reputed local agencies within the foreign country if you book it there.
+Way in which you book tours and adventures: If you’re booking tours in a foreign country via online platforms, you’ll typically be able to use cards.
+You could even use cards at many reputed local agencies within the foreign country if you book it on the spot.
 But tours operated by smaller agencies and locals are more likely to accept cash.

 Minimum spending limits: Merchants in many foreign countries may have a minimum spending limit for you to be able to swipe your card.
 For e.g. Some restaurants and supermarkets in Europe require minimum spend of €10-20 to swipe card.

 There are many other situations in which you could need local cash.
-Do your research, ask your hotels and hostels in advance on the general acceptability in the country you are visiting to be better prepared.
+To be better prepared, do your research, ask your hotels and hostels in advance on the general acceptability in the country you are visiting.

 2. Don't rely on withdrawing cash in small towns abroad